nobuti/jasmine-flight/README.md

 As per describeMixin, but prevents execution of any other specs.

-### describeModule(modulePath, specDefinitions)

-Requires the AMD module at modulePath and executes specDefinitions

-* The module will be available as this.module from within specDefinitions.

-#### `modulePath`: String

-A path to an AMD module.
-E.g. `utils/time`

-#### `specDefinitions`: Function

-A function to execute after the module has loaded.
-Should contain spec definitions.

-### ddescribeModule(modulePath, specDefinitions)

-As per describeModule, but prevents execution of any other specs.

 ## this.setupComponent(fixture, options)

 Instantiate a component or mixin within specDefinitions.